Horlacher/VolunteersGuide/README.txt

 == Description ==
 = Open =
-Plato is the first truly open Wordpress integration plugin for PLATO.
+Plato is the Wordpress integration plugin built for PLATO.
 PLATO is the official PLAcement TOol for The Alliance.

 == Screenshots ==